ganeshk627/practical-github-copilot-linkedinlearning/README.md

    press cmd+shift+p
    then select "Github copilot: open completions panel' now we could see some suggestions for the comments there we could accept any of the suggestions

+   or
+   type the requirement in comments select all the comments you typed press cmd+enter now we could see some suggestions for the comments there we could accept any of the suggestions